domhaeflinger/CIS625-FinalProject/README.md

 Final project for Kansas State University CIS 625 in Spring 2016

-The purpose is to paralellize Kruskal's algorithm for a minum spanning tree covering a randomized graph.
+The purpose is to parallelize Kruskal's algorithm for a minimum spanning tree covering a randomized graph.